Submitty/submitty.github.io/_docs/developer/development_instructions/troubleshooting.md

   use by another application running on your computer.

-* This may happen if you attempt to create mutliple Submitty VMs -- perhaps unintentionally!
+* This may happen if you attempt to create multiple Submitty VMs -- perhaps unintentionally!
 E.g., if you have multiple directories on your computer each with a clone/copy of the Submitty repo.
 It is necessary to run `vagrant destroy` in each of these